hsuwanying/hsuwanying/README.md

 ### Hey there!
-I'm Carol
+I'm Carol from 🇹🇼Taipei Taiwan and based in Zurich, Switzerland🇨🇭
-A CX data analyst from 🇹🇼Taipei Taiwan and based in Zurich, Switzerland🇨🇭.
-I am passionate about utilizing data to create quality customer experience and help business grow.
+A customer-centric data analyst with 8+ years of working experience in retail focused on customer insights, product analytics and business development, passionate about developing tactical strategies that lead to positive customer experience and drive business to grow.

-### A little about me: Career transition from fashion to tech
-For the past ten years, I’ve excelled in customer experience in different business sectors mainly in fashion retailing.
-With a growing interest in data analytics, I decided to take a master's degree focusing on the application of Data Science in early 2020.
-In 2022, I started a position as a data analyst at MarketVision AG.
+For the past ten years, I've excelled in data analytics in retail.
+With a great interest in learning in-demand data science skills, I decided to pursue a master's degree in data science in 2020.
+Then, I started a position as a data analyst at MarketVision AG in 2022.

 ### 🔭 About this Github
 Due to confidential resons,  I only added three projects at the momment.
 In these selected works, I documented how I use business framework, essential programming packages, visualization tools, ML models to solve business problems.